chkn/HybridKit/Readme.md

 	window.document.body.appendChild (node);
 });
 ```
 The `window` argument to the lambda is the JavaScript global object.
-In the above example, we are calling the JavaScript `prompt` function, which displays a dialog to the user and returns their entered text.
+In the above example, we are calling the JavaScript `prompt` function, which displays a dialog to the user and returns their entered text (or the string "World" if they click Cancel).
 Then we are creating a new text node and appending it to the DOM.
 You can see this code in action in the KitchenSink sample app.

 **Important Note about Threading**